Can You Use Pool Algaecide in Pond? Safety & Alternatives

 Pool algaecide safe for pond?
 Fish inside.

-Got algae problem in my pond.
+Every time I look at this green algae mess in my pond, I wonder — would dumping pool algaecide void my pump warranty or kill my fish?
 Have koi and goldfish.
 Pool algaecide sitting in garage - can I use it or will it kill my fish?
 Need quick solution.

 Quick Answer